 Facing criminal charges in Toronto gives cause for immediate concerns.
-A conviction can mean fines, limitations on rights, or even jail time.
-But once the penalty has been served you can move forward and resume your life as normal, right?
+A conviction can mean a criminal record, fines, or even jail time.
+Once the punishment has been served what is the future like with a criminal record?

-Unfortunately, this is rarely the case.
-As Toronto criminal lawyers we are all too aware of the lasting effects of a criminal record.
+Toronto criminal lawyers we are very aware of the lasting future effects of a criminal record.

 What is a Criminal Record in Toronto?

-A criminal record is received once you have been found guilty and are convicted of an offence.
+A criminal record is received once an accused person has been found guilty and is convicted of an offence.
 Even for a minor offence, a criminal record does not go away on its own.

-Although a criminal record requires a conviction, police keep a record of all offences you are charged with – regardless if you’ve been convicted or not.
-Police keep a record of your charges and various contacts with police and can disclose this on certain criminal record and background checks.
-Even if you receive a pardon, now known as record suspension, the police and various governmental agencies will always have access to your police records.
+Although a criminal record requires a conviction, police keep a record of all offences that a person is charged with – regardless if convicted or found not guilty.
+Police keep a record of all charges and various contacts with police and can disclose this on certain criminal record and background checks.
+Even if a pardon is granted, now known as a record suspension, the police and various governmental agencies will always have access to the original police records.